microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 there are no jobs to execute.

 #### Mounting Azure File Share and Storage Container
-You can configure a cluster to automatically mount Azure File Share and/or Storage Container during cluster creation.
+You can configure a cluster to automatically mount Azure File Share and/or Storage Container on each node during cluster creation.
+This allows jobs to access training data stored on Azure Storage and to store its output (logs and models) on Azure Storage.

-This allows you to access training data stored on Azure Storage from the jobs and store job's output (logs and models) on Azure Storage.
+To use this option you need to create a storage account, file share and/or container and provide their information during cluster creation.

-To use this option you need to create a storage account and file share and/or container and provide their information during cluster creation.
+For example, the following commands will create a new resource group `demoGroup`, new storage account `demobatchaicli`, file share with name `demoafs` and container with name `democontainer` in EastUS and will create a cluster with Azure File Share mounted at $AZ_BATCHAI_MOUNT_ROOT/azurefileshare and the container mounted at

-For example, the following commands will create a new resource group `demoGroup`, new storage account `demobatchaicli`, file share with name `demoafs` and container with name `democontainer` in EastUS and will create a cluster with file share mounted at $AZ_BATHAI_MOUNT_ROOT/azurefileshare and container mounted at $AZ_BATHAI_MOUNT_ROOT/azurecontainer:
+$AZ_BATCHAI_MOUNT_ROOT/azurecontainer:

 ```bash
 $ az group create -l eastus -n demoGroup